PierreEmmanuelGoffi/edge-agent-datathon/README.md

 ## 🌟 Overview

 **Stock Analysis Dashboard** is a web application that allows users to analyze stocks using advanced machine learning models and financial tools.
-The application provides detailed insights into stock performance, technical analysis, fundamental analysis, and sentiment analysis from various sources.
+The application provides detailed insights into stock performance, technical analysis, fundamental analysis.

 ## ✨ Features